Moldova in the Eurovision Song Contest 2010: Final

 The final took place on 6 March 2010 at TRM Studio 2 in Chișinău, hosted by Dianna Rotaru and Iurie Gologan with Lucian Dumitrescu reporting from the green room.
 The fourteen songs that qualified from the preceding two semi-finals competed and the winner was selected based on the combination of a public televote and the votes of an expert jury.
-The jury that voted in the final included Jerome Poulain (Orange Moldova representative), Angela Sârbu (director of Moldova 1), Ana Diubeli (programme director of Radio Moldova), Marcel Ștefăneț (conductor and instrumentalist), Svetlana Bivol (director of the National Philharmonic Concert Hall), Liviu Știrbu (composer) and Vlad Costandoi (producer).
+The jury that voted in the final included Jerome Poulain (marketing, communication and sales director of Orange Moldova), Angela Sârbu (director of Moldova 1), Ana Diubeli (programme director of Radio Moldova), Marcel Ștefăneț (conductor and instrumentalist), Svetlana Bivol (director of the National Philharmonic Concert Hall), Liviu Știrbu (composer) and Vlad Costandoi (producer).
 In addition to the performances of the competing entries, singer InGrid and the ballet company Teodor performed as guests.
 "Run Away" performed by SunStroke Project and Olia Tira was selected as the winner.

 Ratings

 Promotion

 SunStroke Project and Olia Tira made several appearances across Europe to specifically promote "Run Away" as the Moldovan Eurovision entry.
-On 4 April, SunStroke Project and Olia Tira performed at a concert which was held at the Place Sainte Catherine venue in Brussels, Belgium.
+On 4 April, SunStroke Project and Olia Tira performed during an event held at the Place Sainte-Catherine/Sint-Katelijneplein in Brussels, Belgium.
 The performers also took part in promotional activities in Azerbaijan, Cyprus, Romania, Russia and Ukraine which included television, radio and concert appearances.